Mathematical

 To that end,

-this course will differ from most other undergraduate courses in two
+this course will differ from standard mathematics courses in two

 ways: